alvarojob20/Yearly-Airline-Performance-And-Average-Flight-Delay-with-Python/README.md

 Firstly, it can be found a Jupyter Notebook with the description of the needs and requierements of the dashboard, which are later executed in a python file using a dash application mainly based on HTML and plotly to  display the gathered data.

-Also, it can be found the screenshots of the functional dashboard.
+Also, they can be found the screenshots of the functional dashboard.